-If you’re heading to the Phuket Vegetarian Festival this year (the dates for 2020 are predicted to be Friday, 16 October to Sunday 25 October) with thoughts of spending a mellow few days feasting on tofu burgers and soya milk lattes, I urge you to read the small print.
+If you’re heading to the Phuket Vegetarian Festival this year (the dates change every year for 2022 they are predicted to be Sunday, 25 September to Wednesday 5 October) with thoughts of spending a mellow few days feasting on tofu burgers and soya milk lattes, I urge you to read the small print.
 For, the Phuket Vegetarian Festival is not for the fainthearted.

 Ever since I first read about and saw photographs of this somewhat macabre festival several years ago it has fascinated me.
 So when we had the opportunity to attend this year’s celebrations, I jumped at the chance.

 Yes, there is vegetarian food, including lots of fried tofu – this is Thailand after all.
 But there is something a lot more disturbing going on for nine days during the ninth lunar month each year in Thailand.
 The Vegetarian Festival is marked to some degree in towns all over the country, but it’s in Phuket where things are taken to extremes.

 One of the key aspects of the festival involves what can only be described as extreme piercing.
 Men and sometimes women puncture cheeks, tongues and other body parts with a bizarre collection of items including knives, guns, skewers whilst in a trance, possessed by gods.
 Other examples we saw included plastic seaside spades, a child’s tricycle, a large tube of toothpaste, an umbrella and an abacus.
 And the list goes on.